ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

 #### __5.2   Safety Requirements__

 Someone could potentially make a poor financial decision based on inaccurate information if they do not enter all of their expenses as expected by the program.
+In addition, the user’s financial information may be at risk if a user logs in with someone else’s PIN causing their financial security to be at risk.

 #### __5.3   Security Requirements__
   1. Account Login Security